 A popular format for stories were the small digest picture story libraries.
 These could tell a variety of stories and were a light easy read and complete, so no need to track down the rest of the story.
 I’ve already looked at some of the DC Thomson picture story library for girls that were published under the names of 4 of their popular titles; Bunty, Mandy, Judy and Debbie.
 IPC also had their equivalent picture library which is discussed on the Jinty blog here

 DC Thomson published other types of digests to capture different audiences such as the lighthearted Beano and Dandy comic libraries, Commando war stories in pictures and romance based Star- Love Stories in Pictures.
-Another romance based digest was Blue Jeans photo novel but the black and white and more stilted photos make the other art based books more memorable to me.
+Another romance based digest was Blue Jeans photo novel but it used black and white photos and was aimed at teens.
 Although I never read the Star digests when they were originally published, it is nice to see some familiar artists and interesting stories available digitally.

 DC Thomson has only a small collection of digital content on comixology (more details here) including Beano and Dandy Annuals, Best of Bunty, Commando and Star, but the collection is growing and hopefully will continue to expand.
 The Star-Love Stories were first published in the 1960s and lasted until the 1990s with over a thousand issues printed.
 The Star digests had something in common with the Commandos as they both had the same editor for a time Chick Checkley.
 Unfortunately like other DCT publications details of the creators involved are still hard to come by, some familiar artists do pop up though.
 This looks to be Julian Vivas work.Also some familiar themes appear such as jealous rivals, career driven protagonists, historical stories, mysteries to be investigated, cruel guardians, family feuds and misunderstandings.
 One of my favourite’s in this collection is “Mistress of Jarmyle” digital issue #9 (originally printed in 1989 as #1195).
 A historical story set in Somerset in 1815, Caroline Bennet returns from America, to claim back her family home, Jarmyle, and seek revenge on Lord Grantley, the man responsible for taking over Jarmyle and killing her father in a duel.
 She keeps her identity hidden in order to get close to the nephew of Lord Grantley intending he will pay for his late uncle’s crimes.
 The art is very pretty and the digital upgrade makes it very clean and crisp.
 The plot is somewhat predictable but there are still some surprises and it’s a good read.
 The art on the covers of these books are nothing like the inside art, but they are very vibrant and striking.